 A very sad and painful scene that I personally cannot ever forget is the scene of transferring two of my friends, supporters of the MEK, one of whom had received a brain injury in prison and suffered from extreme epilepsy.
 On the day of execution, his epilepsy acted up in a bad way.
 His name was Kaveh Nassara.
 He was executed in that condition.
 In order to take him to the execution hall, another prisoner was holding him up so he wouldn’t fall.
 The Khomeini regime and henchman Raisi and Hamid Noury and others involved took such people to their execution.
 I witnessed another one of my friends in the Death Corridor.
 He was Nasser Mansouri.
 He had a spinal cord injury and was laying on a stretcher.
 He couldn’t even move.
 They brought him from the prison clinic to the Death Committee, the so-called trial set up by Khomeini and Raisi and Hamid Noury participated in it.

 Then they took him on a stretcher to the Death Corridor, and at that time he was roughly in front of me.
-Lying a stretcher as he suffered from a spinal cord injury.
-How can a person with a spinal cord injury can even be physically executed?
+Lying on a stretcher as he suffered from a spinal cord injury.
+How can a person with a spinal cord injury even be physically executed?
 This cruelty was applied against civilians and prisoners.
-Behind these words was a sea of suffering and blood, grief, and resistance and perseverance.
-All those who have healthy hands, heads, and legs, and hear what I’m saying must know that a MEK member persevered until the last moment even as he was suffering from a spinal cord injury, or a brain injury, or epilepsy, and with the chant of “Long live freedom,” “Hail to Rajavi.”
-This is how they showed their commitment and vow, and died.
+Behind these words was a sea of suffering and blood, grief, resistance, and perseverance.
+All those who have healthy hands, heads, and legs, and hear what I’m saying must know that a MEK member persevered until the last moment even as he was suffering from a spinal cord injury, a brain injury, or epilepsy, and with the chant of “Long live freedom,” “Hail to Rajavi.”
+This is how they showed their commitment and vow and died.

 In the end, I want to name a few of my friends with whom I spent the last hours in the ward.
 These are very important reminders of Iran’s history.
 We have to have these reminders about the history of Iran’s political struggle every day so that we can take a step further toward realizing freedom and against religious fascism and religious tyranny.